Emergency (2025 film): Music

-Production
+Release

 Delays

 Before its release, Emergency faced delays due to concerns raised by the Central Board of Film Certification (CBFC).
 The board demanded modifications to certain scenes, resulting in the postponement of the film's release.
 The CBFC granted a U/A certificate on the condition that the filmmakers implement specific cuts and provide factual sources for controversial historical claims depicted in the movie.

-Release

 Theatrical

-Initially announced to release in October–November 2023, the film was re-scheduled to release on 14 June 2024.
+Initially announced to release in October–November 2023, the film was rescheduled to release on 14 June 2024.
 It was again postponed due to the Lok Sabha elections, scheduled to be released on 6 September 2024.
 On 30 August, Ranaut claimed the film was being denied a certificate by the Central Board of Film Certification, possibly due to external pressures.
 The Government of Telangana has also considered a ban on the film due to objections raised by the Sikh community members.
 On 17 October, Ranaut shared on social media that the film had been finally cleared by the CBFC, and the film was released on 17 January 2025.
 On 11 January 2025, the inaugural special screening of the film took place in Nagpur, India.
 The event was attended by Union Minister Nitin Gadkari and hosted by Kangana Ranaut and Anupam Kher.